Sachinacharya-Project/webserver/README.md

 # webserver
 This is simple webserver that uses PHP development Environments.
 This helps you to use local-webserver for your developement environment.
-This feature came along with the PHP you have on you computer.
+This feature comes along with the PHP you have on you computer.
 This program just help to access it with single command.
 This is a Command-Line Tool